 Omicron cases dip in the US overall, but the wave is far from over in many parts.

-The studies have an enormous scope, involving millions of cases, hundreds of thousands of visits to emergency departments and urgent care centers, and tens of thousands of hospitalizations among adults.
+The studies have an enormous scope, involving millions of cases, thousands of visits to emergency departments and urgent care centers, and tens of thousands of hospitalizations among adults.

 What’s next with Omicron and the pandemic?